-a.
-Comprises scientific and technical experts in toxicology from the Departments of the Army, Navy, and Air Force.

 b.
-Participates in technical reviews, interagency organizations, and evaluation of various techniques and methodologies for toxicology assessments.
+Is composed of scientific and technical experts in toxicology who are nominated by the Military Services; Defense Health Agency; and others from the Departments of the Army, Navy, and Air Force.
+They may also be SMEs in the EC process.

 c.
+Participates in technical reviews and interagency organizations and conducts studies and evaluations using various techniques and methodologies in toxicology assessments to aid in the identification and assessment of ECs.

+d.
 Reports to and submits recommendations and findings to the ECSG and other DoD and non-DoD organizations regarding relevant topics.